Defending against fake news

 Dennis Gruending is an Ottawa-based author and a former member of Parliament.
 His latest book is Speeches That Changed Canada.

-Image: Christoph Scholz/ Flickr
+Image: Christoph Scholz/Flickr

 Thank you for reading this story…